China Might Cause A ‘Dangerous’ Split In The Internet, FCC Chief Warns

 The downside, however, is that 5G networks will also increase the scale of potential vulnerabilities in tech safety and privacy, in addition to making it harder to detect hacks and other security breaches.

-However, Pai remains optimistic about the future, hoping that the United States can beat China in deploying 5G networks, if it cannot beat the Asian powerhouse in development.
+However, Pai remains optimistic about the future, hoping that the United States can beat China in deploying 5G networks if it cannot beat the Asian powerhouse in development.